opendatanz/nzgoal-se/markdown/gn2/01_getting-started.md

     * [Ruby Gems](https://rubygems.org/) - Ruby code libraries

     * [PyPi](https://pypi.python.org/pypi) - Python code packages

+    * [Drupal Modules](https://www.drupal.org/project/project_module) - Extensions to Drupal CMS

- * Keep an open mind, you may find that parts of your feature exist already in existing libraries.
-If you find part of what you intended to build ask yourself if you could reuse it in part part and build further on top of it to develop the feature you need.
+ * You may find that parts of your feature exist already in existing libraries.
+If you find part of what you intended to build ask yourself if you could reuse it in part and extend it to develop the feature you need.

  * Before selecting existing code to reuse, examine how well maintained it already is: